Tirthashree/Chatbot/README.md

 \
 The chatbot is powered by Llama-2 chat model via [Replicate](https://replicate.com/).\
 \
-In addition to the above, prompt injections are also detected using [Rebuff AI](https://www.rebuff.ai/).\
+In addition to the above functions, prompt injections are also detected using [Rebuff AI](https://www.rebuff.ai/).\
 \
 The service was created in Python 3.9.13.
 To run the service: